 High Hopes, Inc. (the "Organization") was organized in 1984.
-The Organization, located in Franklin, Tennessee, is an early intervention preschool and pediatric therapy center which embraces the whole child with tools for learning and skills for life.
+The Organization, located in Franklin, Tennessee, is an early intervention preschool and kindergarten and pediatric therapy center which embraces the whole child with tools for learning and skills for life.
+Additionally, in August 2021, the Organization began collaborating with Lipscomb Academy to provide on-site therapeutic services for Lipscomb Academy students, as well as outpatients from the surrounding Davidson County community.